BGB helps you become a dentist in the Netherlands

 Getting to know each other

 When you get in touch with BGB, the most important thing is to get to know you.
 What are your ambitions?
 Why are you thinking about moving to the Netherlands?
 But also: what do you expect from us?
 What are your doubts?
 This helps us determine the best course of action to help you become a dentist in the Netherlands.

 A Dutch course designed for dentists

 The BGB Academy offers you an extensive Dutch language program that we have developed specifically for dentists.
-Starting with a month of E-Learning, you will master the basics of Dutch at home.
-In the fifteen following weeks, you will advance to B2+ level at the BGB Academy in Austria.
+Starting with two months of E-Learning, you will master the basics of Dutch at home.
+In the ten following weeks, you will advance to B2+ level at the BGB Academy in Austria.

 Getting settled: Work & housing